dschmaryl/i3-layout-scripts/README.md

 # i3 Layout Save/Open

-These scripts can be used to save a layout or open a saved layout in i3.
-Note: the perl-anyevent-i3 package needs to be installed.
+These scripts can be used to save layouts and open saved layouts in i3.

 To install:

     git clone https://github.com/dschmaryl/i3-layout-scripts
     cd i3-layout-scripts